 This morning, Louise sent the following message:

 “[05/31, 08:05] Denis Gofinet: The water tanker will be at Marlothi Shopping at 09:00 this morning.
 You can fill up your containers.
 Waiting for an update on the Eskom repair.
 We will keep you posted.
 [05/31, 08:06] Denis Gofinet: Message from the Muni: Hectorspruit, the treatment plant, is pumping currently.
 Marloth Park is still not pumping.
 I believe Eskom is still busy replacing stolen components.
-We have also arranged for a water tanker to assist Marloth park with some water until Eskom has completed their works and the Marloth plant is also running.
+We have also arranged for a water tanker to assist Marloth park with some water until Eskom has completed their work and the Marloth plant is running.
 Thanks.”

 This little haven in the bush does provide an element of safety compared to many other areas.
 We are very grateful for this, yet we’re always “on-guard,” utilizing our security system, keeping doors locked day and night, and keeping out a watchful eye.